Many questions can be answered by consulting the following FAQ pages. Here are a few sample questions answered in each FAQ:

 See Character Set Support for the full listing.

 I notice that Scheherazade New is missing a number of characters that I would like.
 Will you add these?

 It is impossible for us to add every glyph that every person desires, but we do place a high priority on adding complete coverage of all the characters defined in Unicode for Arabic script (excluding the Arabic Presentation Forms blocks, which are not recommended for normal use).
 You can send us your requests, but please understand that we are unlikely to add symbols where the user base is very small, unless they have been accepted into Unicode.

 What is so special about Scheherazade?

-This font is designed to work with two advanced font technologies, Graphite and OpenType.
-To take advantage of the advanced typographic capabilities of this font, you must be using applications that provide an adequate level of support for Graphite or OpenType.
+This font is designed to work with the OpenType font technology.
+To take advantage of the advanced typographic capabilities of this font, you must be using applications that provide an adequate level of support for OpenType.
 These advanced capabilities provide access to the variant character forms used in some languages.
 See Smart Font Features.

 Why is the line spacing in Scheherazade so much looser than earlier versions?